wprender/cloudbreak-docs/docs/environments.md

 -Dserver.port=8085
 -Dperiscope.cert.dir=FULL_PATH_OF_THE_CERTS_DIR_GENERATED_BY_CBD
 ```

-#### Local Development Setup for UI
+### Local Development Setup for UI

-By default, the Cloudbreak UI is a service called 'Uluwatu' that is run inside a docker container.
+By default, the Cloudbreak UI is a service called 'Uluwatu' that runs inside a docker container.
 The UI files (JS and CSS) are installed as part of the docker container.
-Sometimes, it is useful to load the UI files from the local environment, for e.g. to keep the changes between the UI and backend application in sync.
-In order to do this, perform the following steps:
+To keep the changes between the UI and backend application in sync, you may want to load the UI files from the local environment.
+To do this, perform the following steps:

-* Install npm and bower locally.
-    * On Mac OSX, this can be done as follows
+**Step 1:** Install npm and bower locally.
+On Mac OSX, you can do this by running:
 ```
 brew install npm
 npm install -g bower
 ```
-* Install the dependencies for the UI project locally.
+**Step 2:** Install the dependencies of the UI project locally:
 ```
 cd $CLOUDBREAK_HOME/cloudbreak/web && npm install
 cd $CLOUDBREAK_HOME/cloudbreak/web/app/static && bower install
 ```
-where $CLOUDBREAK_HOME is where the Cloudbreak project is cloned.
-This step could take a while depending on network speed.
+where `$CLOUDBREAK_HOME` is the directory where the Cloudbreak project is cloned.
+This step may take a while depending on your network speed.

-* Add the following line to the Profile file:
+**Step 3:** Add the following line to the Profile file:
 ```
 export ULUWATU_VOLUME_HOST=$CLOUDBREAK_HOME/cloudbreak/web
 ```
-* Restart Cloudbreak & switch to the local environment, as described above
+**Step 4:** Restart Cloudbreak and switch to the local environment, as described above
 ```
 cbd restart
 cbd util local-dev
 ```
-The export line makes the specified path to be loaded as a volume inside the docker container running the web UI process and reflects the same files.
-To be sure, it would be best to refresh the browser cache to make sure the files are reloaded from this location.
+The export line causes the specified path to be loaded as a volume inside the docker container running the web UI process.
+Refresh the browser cache to make sure the files are reloaded from this location.

-#### Command line
+### Command Line Setup

-To run Cloudbreak from command line you have to create a property file, for example `application.properties`, with the content below, and execute `java -jar -XX:MaxPermSize=1024m -Dspring.config.location=file:///path/of/property/application.properties core/build/libs/cloudbreak.jar` command at project root.
-Important that the path of `application.properties` must be an absolute path.
+To run Cloudbreak from command line:

+**Step 1:** Create a property file, for example `application.properties`, with the content below:
 ```
 cb.cert.dir=FULL_PATH_OF_THE_CERTS_DIR_GENERATED_BY_CBD
 cb.client.id=cloudbreak